njpatel/APL/doc/tabularexpressionstatements.md

 ## Tabular data sources

 A **tabular data source** produces sets of records, to be further processed by **tabular data operators**.
-Kusto supports a number of these sources:
+APL supports a number of these sources:

-* Table references (which refer to a Kusto table, in the context database or some other cluster/database.)
+* Table references (which refer to a APL table, in the context database or some other cluster/database.)
 * The tabular [range operator](rangeoperator.md).
 * The [print operator](printoperator.md).